a11yproject/a11yproject.com/CODE_OF_CONDUCT.md

 - Sexual identity.
 - Socioeconomic status.

 Discrimination is not limited to the preceding list.
-The list serves as an example the kinds of criteria we take into consideration when considering what constitutes discrimination.
+The list serves as an example of the kinds of criteria we take into consideration when considering what constitutes discrimination.

 ## Unacceptable behavior